National Guard members on DC streets for Trump's crackdown will soon be armed, Pentagon says

 The step is a escalation in Trump's intervention into policing in the nation's capital and comes as nearly 2,000 National Guard members have been stationed in the city, with the arrival this week of hundreds of troops from several Republican-led states.

-Trump initially called up 800 members of the District of Columbia National Guard to assist federal law enforcement in his big to crackdown on crime and homelessness in the capital.
+Trump initially called up 800 members of the District of Columbia National Guard to assist federal law enforcement in his bid to crack down on crime and homelessness in the capital.
 Since then, six states have sent troops to the city, growing the military presence.

 It was unclear if the guard's role in the federal intervention would be changing.
 The guard has so far not taken part in law enforcement but largely have been protecting landmarks like the National Mall and Union Station and helping with crowd control.